-The article today was provided to us by Jennifer Adams who is a known figure in the interior decor space and we are very happy that we -re able to reach an agreement with her.
-She will be posting on here on a regular basis so please stay tuned for more!
+The article today was provided to us by Jennifer Adams who is a known figure in the interior decor space and we are very happy that we’re able to reach an agreement with her.
+She will be posting on here regularly so please stay tuned for more!

 And as always, for all of your home inspection needs, give us a call at 780-862-3549.
 We are professionals in this field, highly trained and capable with competitive prices as well.
 We serve the Edmonton and area which includes Sherwood Park, Saint Albert, Beaumont.
 Devon, Leduc.
 Spruce Grove, Stony Plain, and Morinville.

 Without further ado please enjoy these decorative creative tips from Jennifer Adams!